VDHSoft-com/API-Documentation-HTML-Template-V2/README.md

 ### Current version : 2.0.0 (NEW from VDHSoft.com)

-- this is an updated version of Florian Nicolas.
+- this is an updated version of Florian Nicolas (https://github.com/floriannicolas/API-Documentation-HTML-Template).

 - this version is more customizable thru the use of a xml definition file (see api-definition.xml).
   <br>here is the structure/example of the xml file :